• (972) 530-5999

 A cough serves as a vital reflex safeguarding your child's airway, and various underlying factors can trigger it.
 We have previously discussed distinct cough types, such as the seal bark-like cough of croup, the wheezing-related whistling cough, or the common cold-associated cough.

-However, other reasons for your child's cough encompass allergies, allergic rhinitis, which stems from post-nasal drip, gastroesophageal reflux disease (GERD) ½ sometimes presenting subtly with no other accompanying symptoms, sinus infections ½ manifested in prolonged colds exacerbated as nasal passages accumulate mucus, and pertussis (whooping cough) ½ characterized by severe coughing spells culminating in the distinctive "whoop" sound, typically affecting infants.
-Fortunately, we administer a pertussis vaccine from the age of 2 months, part of the DTaP vaccine, which also includes diphtheria and tetanus.
+However, other reasons for your child's cough can include allergies, allergic rhinitis (which stems from post-nasal drip), gastroesophageal reflux disease (GERD) (sometimes presenting subtly with no other accompanying symptoms), and sinus infections (manifested in prolonged colds exacerbated as nasal passages accumulate mucus).
+Pertussis (whooping cough) is characterized by severe coughing spells culminating in the distinctive "whoop" sound, typically affecting infants.
+Fortunately, we administer a pertussis vaccine from the age of 2 months as part of the DTaP vaccine, which also includes diphtheria and tetanus.
 Additionally, there is now a pertussis booster vaccine available for adolescents and adults.

 Most coughs tend to worsen at night, often due to the horizontal sleeping position, while others may intensify during the day in response to factors like cold air or exercise-induced asthma or wheezing.